keithchad/Firebase_Tutorial/README.md

 # Getting Started

-Go to firebase.com.
+Go to firebase.google.com

-If you do not have an account create one.
+If you do not have an account create one

+Go to  FireBase Console.

-Go to new project.
+Go to Add project.

 Enter your project name.

+Enable Google Analytics for the Project

+Open the new Project

-Click the android icon
+Click the android icon.

 Enter your project package i.e

 ```java